getonbrd/getonbrd-ruby/README.md

-# GetOnBrd API Ruby library
+# Get on Board API Ruby library

-The GetOnBrd Ruby library provides a convenient access to the _Get on Board API_ from applications written in the Ruby language.
+The Get on Board Ruby library provides a convenient access to the _Get on Board API_ from applications written in the Ruby language.

-It abstracts the developer from having to deal with API requests by mapping the list of the core resources like Company, Category, Tag, Job or Application to ruby classes and objects.
+It abstracts the developer from having to deal with API requests by mapping the list of core resources like _Company_, _Category_, _Tag_, _Job_ or _Application_ to ruby classes and objects.

 Key features: